Francis-Ebere-Emeafu/practice-coding4africa/README.md

+INSTRUCTOR: EMEAFU FRANCIS EBERE

 This is a training class for HTML.

-It moves from the foundational basic of HTML to building a complete website
+It moves from the foundational basics of HTML to building a complete website